maelys-mcardle/snowflake/snowflake/docs/examples/fibonacci.md

 ```
  >>  IN @00  ;; User enters MAX.
 Stored in Bank 00.
+ TO INT @00  ;; Converts the user-input to an integer.
 INT @01 01   ;; CURRENT NUMBER (Bank 01) is set to 1.
 INT @02 01   ;; LAST NUMBER (Bank 02) is set to 1.
 ### :00      ;; Start of loop